IRON ORE :

 Fe2O3 + 3C -----------------> 2Fe + 3CO

-The hot temperature of the furnace melts the iron which runs down to the bottom where it can be tapped off.
-Iron ore isn't pure iron oxide as it also contains some variety of rocky material.
-Such substances cannot melt at the temperature of the furnace and in due course would end up congesting it.
-As a solution, the limestone is added to the blast furnace to convert this into slag which shall melt and run to the bottom.
-The heat of the furnace causes the decomposition of the limestone for producing calcium oxide.
+The hot temperature of the furnace melts the iron, which runs down to the bottom where it can be tapped off.
+Iron ore isn't pure iron oxide; it also contains various rocky materials.
+These substances cannot melt at the temperature of the furnace and would eventually clog it.
+As a solution, limestone is added to the blast furnace to convert this into slag, which will melt and run to the bottom.
+The heat of the furnace causes the decomposition of the limestone to produce calcium oxide.

 CaCO3 ------------> CaO + CO2

-Since this requires absorbing heat from the furnace, it is an endothermic reaction that takes place.
-Therefore it becomes essential to not add too much limestone as it can cause the furnace to cool rapidly.
-Calcium oxide obtained on decomposition reacts with acidic oxides such as silicon dioxide present in the rock.
-Being a basic oxide it reacts with silicon dioxide to produce calcium silicate.
+Since this process involves absorbing heat from the furnace, it is an endothermic reaction.
+Therefore, it is essential not to add too much limestone, as it can cause the furnace to cool rapidly.
+Calcium oxide obtained from decomposition reacts with acidic oxides, such as silicon dioxide present in the rock.
+As a basic oxide, it reacts with silicon dioxide to produce calcium silicate.

 CaO + SiO2 -------------> CaSiO3

-The calcium silicate produced melts and flows down the furnace to form a layer on top of the molten iron from where it can be tapped off every now and then as slag.
-This slag can be used in road making and as "slag cement" - a final ground slag which can be used in cement, often mixed with Portland cement.
+The calcium silicate produced melts and flows down the furnace to form a layer on top of the molten iron, from where it can be tapped off periodically as slag.
+This slag can be used in road making and as "slag cement" - a finely ground slag that can be used in cement, often mixed with Portland cement.

-This cast iron is used for things like manhole covers, cast iron pipes, valves and pump bodies in the water industry, guttering and drainpipes, cylinder blocks in car engines, Aga-type cookers, and very expensive and very heavy cookware.
+This type of iron finds application in a variety of products such as manhole covers, cast iron pipes, valves, and pump bodies in the water industry, guttering and drainpipes, cylinder blocks in car engines, Aga-type cookers, and high-end, heavy cookware.

-Larger amount of molten iron from the Blast Furnace is used to make varieties of steel.
-Steel isn't just one substance, but a family of alloys of iron with carbon and several other metals.
+A larger quantity of molten iron from the Blast Furnace is utilized in the production of various types of steel.
+Steel isn't a singular substance but rather a group of iron alloys containing carbon and various other metals.

 TOP IRON PRODUCING COUNTRIES: